lemadane/react-hooks-typescript-todo/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn kill`

+Stop the app process in the development mode.<br />
+And releases the port (3000 in this case) for reuse.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />